Save big (up to $1,875) on small business tools with our free membership, business.com+

 Example: Our marketing budget for the year is $100,000, which will be spread over the following marketing activities: text message marketing, email marketing and social media marketing.

-Finally, you should briefly describe the marketing plan’s goals and the strategies that will be implemented to achieve those objectives.
+Finally, briefly describe the marketing plan’s goals and the strategies that will be implemented to achieve those objectives.
 For example, if you plan to lean heavily into email marketing to accomplish a goal, note which of the leading email marketing services you plan to use, such as Mailchimp or Constant Contact, and how you will use it.
 Conclude with a couple of sentences that will encourage the reader to review your full marketing plan.

 Example: We’ve developed a marketing plan that will help us quickly reach key stakeholders in the healthcare industry and become the main provider of widgets to this market.
 We will use our experience in selling to the IT industry to showcase the benefits of our widget to this new audience.
 To raise awareness and drive conversions, we will use…